Scroll To See More Images

 15. Ezra Miller

 Although Ezra Miller has always clearly had an eye for fashion, he’s truly blossomed in the past few years.
 After showing up to the 2019 Met Gala in a trippy—but oh-so-cool—look and going wild with pattern mixing at an Urban Decay event, Miller has shown he’s playing by no one’s rules.
+After a fashion-less 2020, he’s the kind of icon we’re turning to for boldness and inspiration.

 16. Lena Waithe

 While Lena Waithe has always shown up to events wearing the sleekest suits known to man, she was put on the fashion radar with her unforgettable rainbow cape at the 2018 Met Gala.
 Since then, all eyes have (rightfully) been on her—and she does not disappoint.
-Waithe is constantly finding new ways to make suiting unique, and we’re happy to be along for the ride.
+Waithe is constantly finding new ways to make suiting unique and we’re happy to be along for the ride.

 17. Elton John